foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/building/configure.md

 ## Preface

-This guide contains a bunch of recipes which may be useful while building Linux kernel for Synopsys ARC processors.
+This guide contains a bunch of recipes which may be useful while building Linux kernel for MIPS ARC processors.
 Consider reading [the Buildroot user manual](https://buildroot.org/downloads/manual/manual.html) for details.

 ## Configuration Files